Recall and Livestock Safety | Referrals

 Recall is not a ‘skill’.
 Recall is the culmination of your dogs relationship with you, with the world around them, and the other animals they share it with.

-When I work with clients on recall, it is essential that they understand from the beginning what true off lead freedom requires as a complete picture.
+When we work with clients on recall, it is essential that they understand from the beginning what true off lead freedom requires as a complete picture.
 It is not simply a question of whether or not your dog will come to you when called.
 It’s a question of whether or not you can stop them running off in the first place.
 Can you stop your dog running after another dog, or a friendly group of strangers?
 What about a bird in flight?
 What about the scent of a deer hidden in the trees that you can’t see?
 And what about a herd of sheep - on another hill, over a mile away?
 What do you think your dog will do when it gets there? and do you have confidence that you can call your dog back - when your dog just ran over 1600 metres at 35 mph, to get to a prey animal that you didn’t even know was there?

 Every dog is different, and the range of issues that my clients face can be extremely variable.
 When we work with our clients on recall, we want to ensure that we can create absolute off-lead safety whether you’re dealing with the absolute basics, or if you have a dog living in the middle of the moorland with a known history of killing livestock.
 We also want to ensure that you and your dog are working to the highest ethical standards.